jcaillon/valet/docs/content/docs/026.implement-a-command/_index.md

 **Explanations:**

-- `command::parseArguments "$@"` is a core function of Valet which parses the input argument (i.e. `$@`) and returns a string in the global variable `REPLY` which can be evaluated to set local variables corresponding to arguments and options.
+- `command::parseArguments "$@"` is a core function of Valet which parses the input argument (i.e. `$@`) and returns a string in the global variable `REPLY` which can be evaluated to set local variables corresponding to positional arguments and options.
 See the function help in the [command library documentation page](../libraries/command/#-commandparsearguments).
 - `eval "${REPLY}"` evaluates the output string of the parsing function which sets local variables.
 - `command::checkParsedResults` will check if the local variable `help` is true, which corresponds to the option `--help` passed to the function, in which case it will display the function help and stop its execution.
 It will also check if the local variable `commandArgumentsErrors` is not empty, which indicates that the parsing function encountered input errors: the function execution is also stopped with parsing errors shown to the user.